lehcode/soakp/README.md

 ## Features

 **1. Secure Key Storage:** SOAKP securely stores your OpenAI API keys as JWTs encrypted with a custom (your) secret string.
 OpenAI API key is not stored unencrypted at all since JWT is a "container" for it.
 The keys are never directly exposed to any party other than OpenAI.
+Generate and use an unlimited amount of programmatically created JWT's.

 **2. Proxy-like Interaction:** Instead of directly calling the OpenAI API from the browser environment, and possibly revealing your keys, you can send your requests to this application, which forwards them to the OpenAI API and sends back a JSON response.
 The responses from OpenAI are then returned to your application, ensuring a seamless experience.